-SIKLOS is an antimetabolite indicated to reduce the frequency of painful crises and to reduce the need for blood transfusions in pediatric patients 2 years of age and older with sickle cell anemia with recurrent moderate to severe painful crises.
+SIKLOS is an antimetabolite indicated to reduce the frequency of painful crises and to reduce the need for blood transfusions in adult and pediatric patients 2 years of age and older, with sickle cell anemia with recurrent moderate to severe painful crises.

 IMPORTANT SAFETY INFORMATION

 WARNING: MYELOSUPPRESSION and MALIGNANCIES

 See full prescribing information for complete Boxed Warning.